ovh/docs/pages/manage_and_operate/observability/logs_data_platform/ingestion_syslog_ng/guide.en-gb.md

     );
 };

-## your can use this destination for debugging purpose
+## you can use this destination for debugging purpose
 #destination debugfile {
 #    file("/var/log/debugpaaslogs.log"
 #      flags(syslog-protocol)